 If you’re looking for a beautiful park for a stroll then look no further than Parc de Cinquantenaire.

-This is one of the most visited tourist attractions in the city and it is easy to see why!
+This is one of the most visited Brussels tourist attractions and it is easy to see why.
+I’d also recommend walking around the surrounding parks if you want to escape the city vibes for a bit.

 10. Sink a few beers at the Delirium Café